DorkOS

 relay.human.telegram.{chatId}Messages routed to a Telegram chat

-relay.system.pulse.{scheduleId}System messages from the Pulse scheduler
+relay.system.tasks.{scheduleId}System messages from the Task scheduler

 Budget Constraints